dfpinzon/TDAML/Home.md

 # Introduction

-This tutorial accompanies the TRIPODS Summer Bootcamp: Topology and Machine Learning, https://icerm.brown.edu/tripods/tri18-2-tml/.
+This tutorial accompanies the NSF-CBMS Conference and Software Day on Topological Methods in Machine Learning and Artificial Intelligence, http://blogs.cofc.edu/cbms-tda2019/.
 It was written by Henry Adams, Melissa McGuirl, and Yitzchak Solomon.
 It relies on code from scikit-learn (http://scikit-learn.org/stable/), Ripser (https://github.com/Ripser/ripser), and a variety of other places, referenced throughout the text.

 If you code up a cool related example, please let us know and we may add it to this repository!

-Here is a link to Isaac's recommended restaurants! https://docs.google.com/document/d/1c1hfA6Wlp5qIpu3G1Q-zyHq1jOLHCTyHsex17_UHKg4/edit?usp=sharing

 # Python